Make Your Mark on International Dot Day!

 The Dot, written by Peter Reynolds, is a short picture book suitable for all ages.
 It’s the story Vashti, who became upset in art class because she didn’t think she could draw.
 Her teacher challenged her to “Just make a mark and see where it takes you.”
 So Vashti defiantly jabbed the paper and made a dot, and something amazing happened!
 This story demonstrates how one simple act can snowball and have a huge impact.

-If you haven’t read the book, listen to a YouTube video of it before you read this post.
+If you haven’t read the book, you can listen to a quick YouTube video of it before you read this post.
 If you like it, order a copy of The Dot now so you’ll have it in time for Dot Day!
 If it’s too late to order a paper or hardback copy, you can purchase the Kindle version and display it digitally for your class.

 The Dot is a simple book, but it’s definitely one with a message to share.
 Actually, it has several important messages.
 Children will be able to relate to the central theme about “making a mark” and making a difference.
 As a teacher, I was also reminded about how important it is for us to support our students and believe in them.
 Vashti’s teacher honored her simple dot by framing the signed picture, and this small bit of encouragement was enough to help Vashti discover a hidden talent.